amihaylovaa/Travel-agency-application/README.md

-*Application's data is stored in relational database management system MySQL.
+* Application's data is stored in relational database management system MySQL.

+* Integration tests are planned in the future.